gvwilson/thirdbit/src/fiction/darker-web/index.md

 <section markdown="1">

+It is 1995.
-Edward Thornberg tilts back in his chair, reading.
+Edward Thornberg tilts back in his chair, frowning as he re-reads the letter in his hands.
 In his sixties,
 he still has a full head of hair and the trim body of a former college track star.
 He works in a spacious office with century-old furniture and a PC more powerful than he needs.

-He frowns at the note he is holding.
-"Dear President Thornberg," it begins, but goes downhill from there.
+The letter begins, "Dear President Thornberg," but goes downhill from there.
 It is on university stationery, and he is sure that its author has sent copies to other members of